 After data collectors started live interviewing, they received supplemental training on specific questionnaire issues that arose after training, and additional training in gaining respondent cooperation.
-Interviewers with completion rates that lagged behind other members of the team received additional training from supervisors in an effort to improve performance.
+Interviewers with completion rates lower than other members of the team received additional training from supervisors to improve performance.